nimroddanielmaayan/the-wild-oasis/notes.md

 ### Custom Hooks

-- Custom hooks are just a combination of existing hooks.
+- `Custom hooks` are just a combination of existing hooks.
 One of their main benefits is for easily reusing non-visual\non-UI logic

+- A `custom hook` is just a "regular" function that must start with the word `use` (like "useFetch") and contains other hooks. `Custom hooks` usually recieve and return data (they usually return an array or an object)

+- It's not possible to create "regular" reusable functions that use hooks.
+This is because hooks can only be called inside React functions

+- Like a reusable function, a reusable custom hook should have only one purpose and should be as reusable as possible

+- `Custom hooks` are a way to abstract a lot of complex logic into one simple, reusable hook

 ### Other Important General Notes